Vistra Corp.

 Vistra holds NRC operating licences for 4 nuclear plants with expiry dates spanning 2037–2053 (Perry extended through 2046 in July 2025), retail electricity provider (REP) certification in Texas, and ERCOT qualified scheduling entity status; each nuclear licence is facility-specific and represents decades of regulatory investment that no new entrant can shortcut.

-No network effects exist in power generation or retail electricity — electrons are a commodity on the grid and additional customers do not increase the value of the service for existing ones; this moat does not apply structurally to Vistra's business model.
+no network effects exist in power generation or retail electricity; electrons are a commodity on the grid and additional customers do not increase the value of the service for existing ones, so this moat does not apply structurally to Vistra's business model.

 Vistra's 20-year nuclear PPAs with Amazon (1,200 MW, Comanche Peak) and Meta (2,609 MW, Perry/Davis-Besse/Beaver Valley) create deep bilateral dependencies with two of the world's largest hyperscalers that cannot be unwound without abandoning decade-long infrastructure commitments; 5 million retail customers on automatic billing add a second layer of daily transaction embedding.